tsender/auto_scene_gen/documentation/creating_vehicle_nodes.md

 - `asg_client_name`: The name of the AutoSceneGenClient managing the associated worker
 - `asg_client_ip_addr`: The IP address of the computer where the AutoSceneGenClient resides.
 Leave empty if the client is on the same machine.
 - `ssh_username`: The SSH username for sending files between this computer and the computer where the AutoSceneGenClient lives.
 If empty, then we will use the current username.
 - `b_debug_mode`: In case you want to test some of your vehcle's code and want the node to be free from this interface, then set this flag to true.
-Note: this is still a bit of an experimental feature, and it may get improved or removed in the future.
+Note: this is still a bit of an experimental feature, I have barely tested/used it, and it may get improved or removed in the future.

 **Subscribers:**
 - Clock Sub
   - Topic: `/clock<wid>`
   - Type: `rosgraph_msgs/Clock`
-  - Description: Subscribes to the clock topic coming from the ROSIntegration plugin in Unreal Engine where the AutoSceneGenVehicle is
+  - Description: Subscribes to the clock topic coming from the ROSIntegration plugin in Unreal Engine where the vehicle is.
 - Client Status Sub
   - Topic: `/<asg_client_name>/status`
   - Type: `auto_scene_gen_msgs/StatusCode`
-  - Description: Subscribes to the AutoSceneGenClient's status
+  - Description: Subscribes to the client's status.
 - Worker Status Sub
   - Topic: `/asg_worker<wid>/status`
   - Type: `auto_scene_gen_msgs/StatusCode`
-  - Description: Subscribes to the AutoSceneGenWorker's status
+  - Description: Subscribes to the worker's status.
 - Vehicle Status Sub
   - Topic: `/<asg_client_name>/<vehicle_name>/status`
   - Type: `auto_scene_gen_msgs/VehicleStatus`
-  - Description: Subscribes to the AutoSceneGenVehicle's status
+  - Description: Subscribes to the vehicle's status.
 - Vehicle Node Operating Info Sub
   - Topic: `/<asg_client_name>/vehicle_node_operating_info`
   - Type: `auto_scene_gen_msgs/VehicleNodeOperatingInfo`
-  - Description: Subscribes to the vehicle node operating info published by the AutoSceneGenClient
+  - Description: Subscribes to the vehicle node operating info published by the client.
 - Scene Description Sub
   - Topic: `/asg_worker<wid>/scene_description`
   - Type: `auto_scene_gen_msgs/SceneDescription`
-  - Description: Subscribes to the current scene description being ran on the AutoSceneGenWorker
+  - Description: Subscribes to the current scene description being ran on the worker.

 **Clients:**
 - Register Node Client
   - Topic: `/<asg_client_name>/services/register_vehicle_node`
   - Type: `auto_scene_gen_msgs/RegisterVehicleNode`
-  - Description: Client for registering with the AutoSceneGenClient
+  - Description: Client for registering with the client.
 - Unregister Node Client
   - Topic: `/<asg_client_name>/services/unregister_vehicle_node`
   - Type: `auto_scene_gen_msgs/RegisterVehicleNode`
-  - Description: Client for unregistering with the AutoSceneGenClient
+  - Description: Client for unregistering with the client.
 - Notify Ready Client
   - Topic: `/<asg_client_name>/services/notify_ready`
   - Type: `auto_scene_gen_msgs/NotifyReady`
-  - Description: Client for notifying to the AutoSceneGenClient that this vehicle node is ready.
+  - Description: Client for notifying to the client that this vehicle node is ready.
 Techncally, we send service requests, but we treat these requests as notifications.

 **Timers**
 - Register Node Timer
   - Timer Callback: `register_node_timer_cb`
-  - Description: This callback runs every second and ensures that the vehicle node is registered with the AutoSceneGenClient (once it comes online) and then makes sure that its `NotifyReady` requests are received.
+  - Description: This callback runs every second and ensures that the vehicle node is registered with the client (once it comes online) and then makes sure that its `NotifyReady` requests are received.

 ## General Node Workflow

 Assuming that the `b_debug_mode` parameter is set to false, then the veicle node's operation will be as follows:
 1. Load ROS parameters and create ROS objects (see above).
-2. Wait for the AutoSceneGenClient to come online.
+2. Wait for the client to come online.
-3. Register with the AutoSceneGenClient.
+3. Register with the client.
-4. Send a `NotifyReady` request to the AutoSceneGenClient and verify it was received.
+4. Send a `NotifyReady` request to the client and verify it was received.
 5. Follow any custom callbacks that you created and function like a normal node (see ).
-6. Perform a reset procedure when the AutoSceneGenVehicle is disabled (see below).
+6. Perform a reset procedure when the vehicle is disabled (see below).
 7. Go back to step 4 and repeat until the node is destroyed.

 ### Customizing the Node